Barton College Academic Programs

 Internships

-The internship program is structured to allow you to gain first-hand experience working in an environment similar to what you may encounter post-graduation, as well as assist you in discovering a field in which you may be interested in pursuing.
-All exercise science majors must complete a minimum of two internships, one for 40 clock hours and one for 120-480 clock hours to fulfill the degree requirements.
+Internships are structured to allow you to gain first-hand experience working in an environment similar to what you may encounter post-graduation, as well as assist you in discovering a field in which you may be interested in pursuing.
+All exercise science majors must complete a series of practicum and internship courses to fulfill degree requirements.
 You may elect to enroll in more field-based courses.
 Our students have completed internships at a variety of fitness facilities and institutions, which include:

 • Cooper Institute (Dallas, Texas)